sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     ```sql linenums="1"
     use role accountadmin;

-    -- Add our volume name given by fivetran.
+    -- Get our principal url to be used in GCP so we can connect to the bucket.
     describe external volume <VOLUME NAME >;
     select
         "property",